 How to Make Vanilla Frosting

-Pro Tip: The more you whip the cold butter in the beginning, the better the consistency of your frosting will be.
+For the cold buttercream trick to work, you have to really whip the butter in this initial step.
+The more you whip the cold butter in the beginning, the better the consistency of your frosting will be.
 Letting your stand mixer soften the butter fluffs it up at the same time, as opposed to letting the butter reach room temperature on the counter.

 - For a smooth frosting (optional).
 The frosting will naturally have air bubbles in it because it has been whipped a fair bit.
 This is good because it makes the finished frosting super light and fluffy.
-If you want a smoother frosting, turn the mixer down in the last minute, mix on lowest speed for a minute or two, then take a spatula and press the air bubbles out as you stir it.
+If you want a smoother frosting, turn the mixer down in the last minute, mix on the lowest speed for a minute or two, then take a spatula and press the air bubbles out as you stir it.

 - Control the sweetness.
 If you’d prefer a less sweet frosting, add a little bit of salt and another teaspoon or two of heavy cream or milk.
 Reducing the powdered sugar will reduce the overall yield of the frosting, and make it a little more buttery tasting.
 You could also try my whipped cream cheese frosting, which has less sugar and a slight tang to it.